Introducing the SENCER Ambassadors, Scholars, and Diplomats!

 SENCER Ambassadors, Scholars, and Diplomats constitute the core leadership body of this national network of over 5,000 participants and they serve as advocates for civically engaged science in their communities, and institutions, at national conferences and professional meetings.
 They have committed to advancing SENCER’s inclusive and evidence-based curricular strategies in their institutions, research, and professional networks and they use their expertise to support the national organization through workshops, symposia, conferences, and mentoring.
 Diplomats are SENCER leaders whose work advances SENCER ideals and strategies outside the United States.

-Ambassadors, Scholars, Diplomats.xls Full list
+Ambassadors, Scholars, Diplomats.xls Full List

 Congratulate SENCER Ambassadors, Scholars, and Diplomats for Remarkable Achievements this year!